stonks2midi/stonks2midi/README.md

 >
 > _- William_

-> We have lots of stonks.
+> We have lots of S T O N K S.
 >
 > _- Also William_